DORIA Sputnik Table Lamp

 Designer: To be appraised.

-Other versions: Made in several variations: different glass, different base.
-This lamp has two labels, one for the base and one for the lamp itself: 1366 and 1378.
+Other versions: The DORIA sputnik table lamp was made in several variations: with different glass and with a different base.
+This sputnik table lamp has two labels, one for the base and one for the lamp itself: 1366 and 1378.
 These lamps were produced for a long time.

 The Austrian invoice tells us that this table lamp was sold for +- 218 euro/dollar in 1976, included the silver cupped light bulbs.
 It is unclear if the deleted chandelier was included.